 - a diet plan that focuses on foods rich in vitamin D

-To add vitamin D to the diet, a person can consume:
+To add vitamin D to the diet, a person

 - cod liver oil